How to Select the Right Tool Steel for Mold Cavities

 Mechanical properties: good mechanical processing performance and strong hardness, quenching and tempering treatment, quenching temperature 820°~850°, return water temperature 600°~650°, HRC40°.

-There are pros and cons to each and every option, so it’s important to know all the angles to understand the long-term cost vs. just the up-front tooling costs.
-If you need steel that is wear-resistant, you are looking at hardened tool steel.
+There are pros and cons to each option, so it’s important to know all the angles to understand the long-term cost versus just the up-front tooling costs.
+If you need wear-resistant steel, you are looking at hardened tool steel.
 This will increase your tooling costs upfront but will reduce your maintenance costs in the long term.
 But here’s the twist: Hardened steels are less thermally conductive, which can impact cooling time if you don’t put extra focus on the tool design for cooling.
 If you go with standard tool steel that will not be hardened, your cost will be lower upfront but your long-term maintenance cost will be greater.